 The Writing Minor is intended to complement a student’s major, and we discourage “double dipping.”
 No more than one course may count toward another program of study.
 A strength of the writing minor is its interdisciplinary nature.
 Those courses that are not designated as WRI/CRW/JOU will come from a list of courses that have been mutually approved by departmental chairs or program directors and the director of the Writing Program.
 These courses may be cross-listed or published on an approved list of courses on file with the director of the Writing Program.
 Writing enhanced courses, designed and taught by full-time Wake Forest faculty who have gone through the Writing Associates Program, will be considered as electives.
 Appropriate 300 level English literature courses may also count as electives.
 All courses approved as electives must emphasize the writing process and include critical reflection on writing and revision.

-Approved writing enhanced courses for Spring 2015 include:
+Approved writing enhanced course electives include*:

 ENG 301A: Oscar Wilde: The Critic as Artist, Professor Melissa Jenkins